-PSIA323 International Governance (3 credits) – International Relations Track
+PSIA323 International Governance (3 credits) – International Affairs

 This is an MA level course that explores factors affecting international governance in the 21st century, framed within an environment of uncertainty, marked by a relationship of universality and particularity in space and time.
 International governance illustrates pressures upon state sovereignty, borders, national interests, including specific attention toward security, justice, energy, modernity, demography, technology, economy, ageing, migration, environment and health.
 Key actors include Westphalian states, international organizations, civil society and non-state movements.
 Theoretical analyses will include those of Foucault, Derrida, Habermas, Campbell, R.B.J.
 Walker, Castells, Der Derian, Wendt, Wallerstein, and others.

-PSIA324 Security Policy (3 credits) – International Relations Track
+PSIA324 Security Policy (3 credits) – International Affairs

-This course addresses a number of security policy related issues, including decision making in the national security matters, strategic planning and implementation of security politics on the executive and different agency levels, implications of globalization and human rights on security related issues, interdependence of foreign, defense, intelligence and security policies.
+This course addresses a number of security policy related issues, including decision making in the national security matters, strategic planning and implementation of security politics on the executive and different agency levels, implications of globalization and human rights on security-related issues, the interdependence of foreign, defense, intelligence and security policies.
 The course also reflects upon Armenia’s experience of national security policy planning and implementation.

-PSIA325 Conflicts and Geopolitics in the Caucasus (3 credits) – International Relations Track
+PSIA325 Conflicts and Geopolitics in the Caucasus (3 credits) – International Affairs

-PSIA326 Theories of Globalization (3 credits) – International Relations Track
+PSIA326 Theories of Globalization (3 credits) – International Affairs

-PSIA335 International Conflicts in XXI Century (3 credits) – International Relations Track
+PSIA335 International Conflicts in XXI Century (3 credits) – International Affairs

-PSIA343 Public Finance and Budgeting (3 credits) – Public Policy Track
+PSIA343 Public Finance and Budgeting (3 credits) – Policy & Development

-PSIA344 Public Policy Analysis (3 credits) – Public Policy Track
+PSIA344 Public Policy Analysis (3 credits) – Policy & Development

 The course consists of three parts.
 In the first part concepts and theories of public policy analysis are discussed.
 The general framework for policy analysis is presented.
 The second part of the course focuses on tools and methods of policy analysis, with a specific focus on one quantitative (regression analysis) and one qualitative (focus groups) method of obtaining and systematizing relevant data.
 The third part of the course applies theoretical and the methodological knowledge discussed in the previous two sections to the Armenian reality.

-PSIA345 Development Policy and Strategy (3 credits) – Public Policy Track
+PSIA345 Development Policy and Strategy (3 credits) – Policy & Development

 This course starts by considering some of the factors that drive or hinder development, including economic growth, reduction of poverty and inequality, access to resources, education and health care, etc. Then, the course moves on to cover the basis of political decisions made by governments of developing countries across a range of themes.
 Here, the course explores competing approaches to the role of the state in development and also engages in debates on the characteristics essential for development, contrasting in particular institutional approaches and the good governance agenda.
 Finally, the course dedicates sessions to sector-level policies: agricultural, industrial, employment, and poverty reduction policies.

-PSIA347 Environmental Policy (3 credits) – Public Policy Track
+PSIA347 Environmental Policy (3 credits) – Policy & Development

-The aim of this course is to introduce the tools, approaches and institutions that govern political decision-making in the field of environmental conservation and natural resource management.
+This course aims to introduce the tools, approaches and institutions that govern political decision-making in the field of environmental conservation and natural resource management.
 The course starts with an overview of global environmental issues of concern to all humanity and their impact on people’s life.
 Students further explore the international and national policy frameworks that focus on environmental issues and zero in on their solutions.
-Students learn about history of environmental policy and politics in the US, Europe (and particularly EU) and former Soviet Union; emergence and evolution of green parties, social movements and groups.
-Armenia’s international obligations in environmental sector are presented to students.
+Students learn about the history of environmental policy and politics in the US, Europe (and particularly EU) and former Soviet Union; emergence and evolution of green parties, social movements and groups.
+Armenia’s international obligations in the environmental sector are presented to students.

-PSIA353 International Political Economy (3 credits) – International Relations Track
+PSIA353 International Political Economy (3 credits) – International Affairs

-An overview of international political economy (IPE) from a theoretical and empirical perspective.
+An overview of the international political economy (IPE) from a theoretical and empirical perspective.
 Focuses on substantive elements and their mixture with process dynamics.
-Analytical models will include scientific method, policy and social science concepts and methods.
+Analytical models will include scientific method, policy, and social science concepts and methods.
 Emphasizes macro and micro empirical findings.
 Reviews normative and empirical findings.
-Evaluates interaction of states and non-states.
-Analytic methods primarily qualitative with inclusion of empirical quantitative results.
+Evaluates the interaction of states and non-states.
+Analytic methods are primarily qualitative with the inclusion of empirical quantitative results.

-PSIA384 Civil Society and Social Capital (3 credits) – Public Policy Track
+PSIA384 Civil Society and Social Capital (3 credits) – Policy & Development

-PSIA385 Global Justice (3 credits) – International Relations Track
+PSIA385 Global Justice (3 credits) – International Affairs

 PSIA399 Independent Study (3 credits)